durksteed13/2048-Game/README.md

-#2048-Game by Durk Steed Jr.
+# A 2048-Game by Durk Steed Jr.

 *This is the source code for a 2048 game I made in Javascript, HTML, and CSS*